sucofunk/SUCOFUNKey/README.md

 ### Hardware
 - is ready and DIY kits can be purchased at [www.sucofunk.com](https://sucofunk.com)
-- transfering PCB design to SMD to have the option for producing a larger amount of boards, if needed.
+- <del>transfering PCB design to SMD to have the option for producing a larger amount of boards, if needed.</del> DONE

 ## Next steps
 Currently I am creating almost everything by myself.
 So the next steps might take a while, hopefully not too long.